gabrielrenderos/figma-select-nested-layers/README.md

 - Exact match is not supported (yet).
 - `/` (Slashes) in layer names will not be taken as part of the name, and cannot be searched directly.
 - Using `--h` (hidden only) or `--a` (all layers) will slow down the plugin search performance in big files.
 This happens because Figma materializes invisible children of instances when either modifier is used.
 That materialization is a document-level state that persists for the session and cannot be programmatically “unloaded” by plugins.
 The only way to fully clear it is to reload the file, or closing it and opening it back up.

+---

+# Index Modifiers

+Index selection lets you choose “which one” to select when there are multiple matches.

+- `--#` Global index
+  - Format: `--N` (for example, `--1`, `--2`, `--3`)
+  - Meaning: pick the N‑th match overall in your result list.
+  - Visual order: rows top→bottom, then left→right.
+Overlap does not change the index order regardless of which one is at the forefront.
+  - Example: `=Search --1` picks the first text layer named “Search” inside your scope.

+- `--#e` Per‑scope index (each scope gets its own N)
+  - Format: `--Ne` (for example, `--1e`, `--2e`, `--3e`)
+  - Meaning: for each scope in your query, pick the N‑th match within that scope.
+  - Best for nested queries like `@Card/Button --1e` (first “Button” inside each “Card”).

+**Tips**
+- Scopes come from your selection and from the nest you specify (e.g., `@Card/...`).
+- The index order is always based on visible reading order (rows top→bottom, then left→right).